-Regardless of the success so far or the potential for success of all these instruments at the international level; regardless also of their underlying justifications in the sense of whether it is right to protect culture through the nation state, and very often against another culture,24 the central argument this article aims to make is that they are all grounded in the analogue/offline age - they are "culture law 1.0".
-Even the newer international treaties, listed at the beginning of this piece, do not mention digital technologies as an essential channel for their implementation.
-What is more their drafters have failed to consider the broader societal effects of digital technologies and the Internet in particular.
+Regardless of the success so far or the potential for success of all these instruments at the international level, regardless also of their underlying justifications in the sense of whether it is right to protect culture through the nation-state, and very often against another culture, the central argument this article aims to make is that they are all grounded in the analog and offline age-they are "culture law 1.0."
+Even the newer international treaties, referenced at the beginning of this article, do not mention digital technologies as an essential channel for their implementation.
+What is more, their drafters failed to consider the broader societal effects of digital technologies and the Internet in particular.

-Describing the "digital" is not trivial, as it has triggered and continues to cause many and multi-directional effects.25 For the sake of brevity, I use the concept of a transformed "information and communication environment", as so aptly developed by Yochai Benkler.26 This terminological shortcut allows us to unpack for the purpose of the article all those changes that are associated with the affordances of digital technologies, such as: instantaneous communication to millions at basically no cost, low threshold of participation, perfect copies, no tangible medium, no scarcity in cyberspace, completely different organization of information in cyberspace.
-But also and more importantly, it enables us to refer to the societal implications of these possibilities, which in a most immediately relevant way, transform the very ways we create, distribute, access, use and reuse cultural content; the ways we participate individually or
+Describing the "digital" is not trivial, as it has triggered and continues to cause many and multidirectional effects.
+For the sake of brevity, I use the concept of a transformed "information and communication environment," as so aptly developed by Yochai Benkler.
+This terminological shortcut allows us to unpack for the purpose of the article, all those changes that are associated with the affordances of digital technologies, such as instantaneous communication to millions at basically no cost, low threshold of participation, perfect copies, no tangible medium, no scarcity in cyberspace, and completely different organization of information in cyberspace.
+But also and more importantly, it enables us to refer to the societal implications of these possibilities, which in a most immediately relevant way, transform the very ways we create, distribute, access, use, and reuse cultural content; the ways we participate individually or as part of a group in cultural processes; as well as change the transparency of cultural symbols and the ways they circulate in local and global contexts.
+The content of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of brevity, I use the concept of the sake of the sake of brevity, I use the concept of the sake of the sa